Director: ROBERT STEVENSON

-This 60th anniversary screening will be introduced by Conor Doyle, godson of Jimmy O’Dea.
+This 60th anniversary screening was introduced by Conor Doyle, godson of Jimmy O’Dea.

 Generations of Irish people hold fond or fearful childhood memories of this Disney fantasy which mixes whimsy with magic, folklore and gothic.
 When Darby